wp-plugins/thinktwit/readme.txt

 == Upgrade Notice ==

+= 1.2.2 =
+- Multiple fixes - NOTE: please add max_days value in shortcodes and PHP function calls, and set setting within widget settings

 = 1.2.0 =
-- Most flexible version to date with correct visibility of functions to prevent overlap with other plugins - many other updates included.
+- Most flexible version to date with correct visibility of functions to prevent overlap with other plugins - many other updates included

 = 1.1.0 =
-- Correctly uses Widget API to allow multiple instantiations - many other updates included.
+- Correctly uses Widget API to allow multiple instantiations - many other updates included